mtracy-quantum/Everest/ITA/Errors.md

 - **1995**: Highest point reached: Balcony.

 > Fischbeck ran out of oxygen below South Summit and turned back, so his pal Kerr (who had summited before) also turned back.
 Fischbeck moving fairly slowly and would have difficult to get him to summit.
 All slept at C4 again and on 14th to C2.
-- Fischbeck's date of birth is reported as 1939 and he is reported as being 57 years old at the time of the 1996 attempt.
+- Fischbeck's date of birth is reported as 1939, and he is reported as being 57 years old at the time of the 1996 attempt.
 He was reported as 53 at the time of his first attempt in 1992.

 ### Discrepancy
-- Krakauer's stated age for Fischbeck is wrong.
+- Krakauer's stated age for Fischbeck is significantly different from that recorded in the Himalayan Database.
 - Krakauer states Fischbeck had three prior attempts on Everest.
-- The Himalayan Database contradicts this with four recorded prior attempts.
+- The Himalayan Database contradicts this, with four recorded prior attempts.
 - Krakauer states that Fischbeck reached the South Summit (330 vertical feet below the summit) in 1994.
 - The Himalayan Database contradicts this, recording Fischbeck’s highest point as **below the South Summit**, indicating he did not reach that landmark.